Shuqroh/Shuqroh/README.md

 - 👋 Hi, I’m @Shuqroh
 - I'm a Web 3 technical Writer
-- 👀 I’m interested in frontend
-- 🌱 I’m currently learning UIUX
+- 🌱 I’m a UIUX Designer
-- 💞️ I’m looking to collaborate on any project for beginners
+- 💞️ I’m looking to collaborate on any project
-- 📫 How to reach me @shuqroh

 <!---
 Shuqroh/Shuqroh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.